 Imagine yourself as the owner of a brick-and-mortar retail business.
 If you could remember the name of every person who visited your business and if you knew each one’s preferred choices, think how happy your customers would be.
-You would identify the exact types of offers your customers respond to, as you would also recognize the products they usually buy and they might need in future.
+You would identify the exact types of offers your customers respond to, as you would also recognize the products they usually buy and they might need in the future.

-- Try Fully Personalized Home Pages using Navigational Personalization
+- Try Fully Personalized Home Pages using Navigational Personalization.

 Using User ID tracking and cookies, you can monitor the user behavior across devices and personalize the navigation for them.
 The good news?
 This isn’t a hard thing to do at all!